 I had attempted meal planning several times over the years, but it never stuck.
 It takes time and effort - two things I didn't always have.
-Since I stay home now, I have ample time to make good decisions.
+Since I work full-time now, I need to be very intentional to make good decisions.
 Meal planning is one of those good decisions.

-I've been meal planning for almost a year now, and though I've yet to really perfect it, I would say I'm getting there.
+I've been meal planning three years now, and though I've yet to really perfect it, I would say I'm getting there.
 There is such a satisfaction I find in it that I've never known before!
 This may come across quite strong for a topic such as meal planning, but I don't know how else to express myself right now!

 Meal planning helps me with so many things.
 I'll let you see for yourself:

 This has to do with time, but I decided to make it an extra heading.
 I am extremely indecisive.
 You would not believe how long I could stand in the kitchen staring at nothing to decide what I should make for dinner.
 I am the most indecisive person I know!
 If I didn't meal plan, by the time I would decide on what I want to make, I would already be starving, too lazy to cook, and prone to have trail mix for dinner - or nothing at all.
 Which would be the best case!

 Related: How I Meal Plan